death1ord/hospitalApp/README.md

 By Default, this project uses scss files.

 ## Add new node packages
-'npm install package_name'
+`npm install package_name`
 import name_of_package || import component from name_of_package in your app.component.ts
-You can also include js or scss/css files using angular-cli.json under the scripts property ('for js') or the styles property for css/scss
+You can also include js or scss/css files using angular-cli.json under the scripts property (`for js`) or the styles property for css/scss
 You will have to stop and restart the local server in order for changes to show up.

 ## Bower components.
-'bower install name_of_package --save'
+`bower install name_of_package --save`
-Include js or scss/css files using angular-cli.json under the scripts property ('for js') or the styles property for css/scss You will have to stop and restart the local server in order for changes to show up.
+Include js or scss/css files using angular-cli.json under the scripts property (`for js`) or the styles property for css/scss You will have to stop and restart the local server in order for changes to show up.